 Exchange of knowledge, experience, opportunities, and networks between groups and OMs

-All groups applying to the YOF Youth Innovations and Family Innovations Streams must work with an OM.
+All groups applying to the YOF Youth Innovations and Family Innovations Streams must partner with an OM and enter into a collaborative agreement.
 OMs must be registered with the OTF as an eligible organization.

 Start the search for an OM early!